musketeerchess/PieceValueCalculation/README.md

 ## 5. &nbsp;Acknowledgement

-Zied Haddad the inventor of Musketeer Chess variant.
+Zied Haddad the inventor of the Musketeer Chess variant.

 ## 6. &nbsp;References